Dallas Stars: 1999 Stanley Cup title and 2000 Stanley Cup Final run

-The team added veterans Kirk Muller, Dave Manson and Sylvain Cote in an effort to defend their Stanley Cup championship in the 1999–2000 season.
+The team added veterans Kirk Muller, Dave Manson and Sylvain Côté in an effort to defend their Stanley Cup championship in the 1999–2000 season.
 On December 31, 1999, Brett Hull scored his 600 and 601st career goals in a 5–4 win over the Mighty Ducks of Anaheim.
 The Stars ultimately won the Pacific Division for the second year in a row, and were seeded second in the Western Conference.
 Dallas then defeated the Edmonton Oilers and San Jose Sharks in the first and second rounds, both 4–1 series victories.
 The Stars, for the second season in a row, defeated the Colorado Avalanche in the conference finals in seven games to reach their second consecutive Stanley Cup Final, where they met the New Jersey Devils.
 Because the Devils finished the regular season with one more point than Dallas, the Stars had to play their first playoff series without home-ice advantage since 1995.
 The Stars lost all three games at the Reunion Arena, and lost the series in game 6 on a double-overtime goal by New Jersey forward Jason Arnott.